 Mandy Sinclair is a PR and travel consultant, writer, podcaster, and entrepreneur

-As a public relations consultant, Mandy has helped small- and medium-sized enterprises increase awareness that directly impacts the bottom line.
-Her clients have appeared in the Guardian, Conde Nast Traveller, The New York Times, BBC, CNN, The Independent, Marie Claire Netherlands, The London Evening Standard, and Vogue Nederlands, and more.
+As a public relations consultant, Mandy helps small- and medium-sized enterprises tell their story and enhance their brand awareness.
+This includes content creation, developing strategies and partnerships, and handling journalist requests.
+Her clients have appeared in the Guardian, Conde Nast Traveller, The New York Times, BBC, CNN, and more.

 Leading luxury travel agencies frequently call upon Mandy as an on-the-ground professional with in-depth knowledge of Morocco when creating bespoke itineraries.
 She also acts as a concierge for internationally based travel agents operating in Morocco.